 Lower of Cost and Net Realizable Value: We regularly review inventories to determine if the carrying value exceeds net realizable value, and we record an accrual to reduce the carrying value to net realizable value as necessary.
 We account for obsolescence as part of our lower of cost and net realizable value accrual based on historical trends and specific identification.
-As of February 3, 2018 and January 28, 2017, the accrual was \$5.2 million and \$5.5 million, respectively.
-The accrual as of February 3, 2018, includes \$0.9 million related to liquidation of our Team operations.
+As of February 2, 2019 and February 3, 2018, the accrual was \$4.5 million and \$5.2 million, respectively.
 A determination of net realizable value requires significant judgment.

 Shrink Reserves: We accrue for inventory shrinkage based on the actual historical results of our physical inventory counts.
 These estimates are compared to actual results as physical inventory counts are performed and reconciled to the general ledger.
 Physical inventory counts are performed on a cyclical basis.
-As of February 3, 2018 and January 28, 2017, the accrual was \$1.4 million and \$1.3 million, respectively.
+As of February 2, 2019 and February 3, 2018, the accrual was \$1.6 million and \$1.4 million, respectively.

 Inventory Purchase Concentration: Our business is dependent to a significant degree upon close relationships with our vendors.
-Our largest vendor, Nike, represented 57.9%, 57.0% and 57.5% of our purchases for Fiscal 2018, Fiscal 2017 and Fiscal 2016, respectively.
-Our second largest vendor, adidas, represented 11.0% 5.5% and 4.2% of our purchases for Fiscal 2018, Fiscal 2018, Fiscal 2017 and Fiscal 2017, represented 10.8%, 16.4% and 15.9% of our purchases for Fiscal 2018, Fiscal 2017, respectively.
+Our largest vendor, Nike, represented 65.4%, 57.9% and 57.0% of our purchases for Fiscal 2019, Fiscal 2018 and Fiscal 2017, respectively.
+Our second largest vendor, adidas, represented 10.0%, 11.0% and 5.5% of our purchases for Fiscal 2019, Fiscal 2018 and Fiscal 2017, respectively.
+Our third largest vendor, Under Armour, represented 5.7%, 10.8% and 16.4% of our purchases for Fiscal 2018 and Fiscal 2017, respectively.